NolanJMcCafferty/proselint-action/README.md

 ## Proselint Action

-Run proselint on all the markdown files in your repository.
+Run proselint on all the markdown files in your repository in order to correct writing mistakes.